How Much Snow Will Accumulate?

 7. Accretion (or riming)Accretion is the growth of ice crystals by colliding with supercooled water droplets.
 Accretion increases the density of snow accumulation by increasing the thickness of ice crystals and consequently the water content of the snow.
 It occurs when temperatures are below freezing but too warm for significant ice crystal growth by deposition, such as warmer than -8 oC and especially warmer than -4 oC.
 See next section for a discussion of deposition.
 A deep layer of air with temperatures slightly below freezing and with high supersaturation favors heavy riming.

-9. SublimationSublimation is the evaporation of ice crystals as water changes from solid to water vapor without an intermediate change to liquid.
-The process causes the ice crystals to shrink in size, ultimately resulting in tightly packed accumulation on the ground.
-Sublimation is a consideration mainly at the start of a snowstorm when air is often very dry.
-If a meteorologist expects a region to remain on the fringes of a snowstorm and an inflow of dry air exists, the potentially small crystal size may need to be considered toward a more conservative snowfall forecast. <\p>
+9. SublimationSublimation is the process of ice crystals changing phase from solid to water vapor without an intermediate change to liquid.
+The process causes ice crystals to shrink in size, ultimately resulting in tightly packed accumulation on the ground.
+Sublimation is a consideration mainly at the start of a snowstorm where cold, dry air is already in place.

 10. Melting of snow BEFORE reaching the groundObviously, if snow melts completely before reaching the ground it cannot accumulate.
-Partially melted snow will accumulate in a very slushy fashion.
+Partially melted snow will accumulate in a soggy or slushy fashion.
 Very difficult to anticipate how dense snow will accumulate in this case.
 Odds are it will be less than a 10 to 1 snow to liquid ratio.

 11. Wind SpeedStrong winds produce a sifting effect as ice crystals tumble and break into smaller pieces by colliding with each other and various objects on the ground.
 The sifting causes the ice crystals to pack more tightly by filling in spaces between other crystals.
 Observers measuring in an area more exposed to the wind may measure less accumulation than protected areas.
 If the winds are very strong, such as in a blizzard, then so much snow may be blown away or drifted so severely that some snow reports may need to be estimated rather than measured.